joost-morsink/Rest/docs/arch.md

 ##### Resource manipulation through representations
 Representation can be done in any serialization format, because HTTP is agnostic to the type of message that is sent.
-Representation is handled by implementations of the `IRestHttpConverter` interface.
+Representation is handled by implementations of the `IHttpRestConverter` interface.
 JSON and XML are popular serialization formats, and both have an implementation of that interface present in the solution.
 More specific usage of a serialization format could be implemented to support extra RESTful features.